kevincwong6/cpp-MergeSort-ImprovedMergeSort/README.md

 1) The MergeSort is very basic merge sort algorithm but the merge method was implemented with a simpler, and easier to understand getNextValue() method.
+It uses memcpy to copy between arrays.
+The benchmark shows similar performance with element copying.

 2) The ImprovedMergeSort is big improvement to the MergeSort by avoid using extra buffer.
 The performance improvement is more than 4 times in a lot cases.

 ===== Test MergeSort =====
 1000000 Iterations, Time difference is 375 milliSeconds